+The course begins with an overview of the global business environment and introduces the international organization and key decisions managers have to face when going international.
 The environmental and organizational context will provide the backdrop for an in-depth analysis of culture and management.
-Special focus will be placed on the concepts of global leadership and international human resource management.
-In the final section of the course, students will have the opportunity to develop their skills sets based on their knowledge of culture and management to be effective negotiators.
-The course is built on a research-based foundation, and uses practical cases where either a marketing or an economic perspective can be used to solve the cases (drawing on the students' different backgrounds).
+Special focus will be placed on the cross-cultural management, global leadership and international human resource management.
+Strategy and structure of the international business organization will also be discussed.
+Students will have the opportunity to develop their skill sets based on their knowledge of culture and management to be effective negotiators and team players.
+The course is built on a research-based foundation, and uses practical cases where different perspectives can be used to solve real world problems.

-- Module 7) Summary and integration
+- Globalization and integration

 This is an excerpt from the complete course description for the course.
 If you are an active student at BI, you can find the complete course descriptions with information on eg. learning goals, learning process, curriculum and exam at portal.bi.no.
 We reserve the right to make changes to this description.